tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 > Default: `JsonRpcMethodStyle.ControllerAndAction`

-> Rules how JSON Rpc `method` property is matched to controllers/actions
+> Rules how JSON-RPC `method` property is matched to controllers/actions

 * `ControllerAndAction`: treat `method` as `controller.action`.
 Values like `foo.bar` are matched to `FooController.Bar`
 * `ActionOnly`: treat `method` as `action`.
 Values like `bar` are matched to `Bar` action in any JsonRpcController